 Q: What is the cost to join the U.S./European groups in the DHI Consortium?

 A: The U.S./European Consortium fee is $35,000.
 New members must purchase SAAM software (final product of the previous phase).
 Each phase of the consortium is 12 months on a calendar basis.

 Q: Can I purchase SAAM software separate from joining the consortium?

 A: Yes – at a cost based on oil company annual production (or equivalent).
 The prospect database is not included in software sales outside the Consortium.
 There is no maintenance fee – SAAM maintenance and upgrades are done in the Consortium.

-If you would like to obtain a trial evaluation copy of SAAM, please click here:
+Click on this link to obtain a trial evaluation copy of SAAM.